 Where we collect information for personnel licensing and security identity document applications, we will use it for licensing, identity and security checking purposes.
 We may disclose this information as part of our accountability obligations to the government and to parliament.
 We may also disclose it to any of the following government agencies for the following purposes:

-- the Department of Infrastructure, Transport, Regional Development and Communications, for aviation safety and security purposes, and for research, statistical analysis, economic modelling, and other policy development purposes
+- the Department of Infrastructure, Transport, Regional Development, Communications and the Arts, for aviation safety and security purposes, and for research, statistical analysis, economic modelling, and other policy development purposes

 - the Australian Transport Safety Bureau (ATSB) for investigating aviation accidents and incidents, and for research into matters affecting aviation safety